 Inspire Discovery with 39 Awesome Science Toys for Kids

 Children naturally love discovery and adventure, and their minds crave detailed explanations of just about everything.
 What were the dinosaurs like?
 Why is outer space black?
 Why do bees make honey?
 What’s dirt made of?
 That’s why science toys for kids are so great.
 They can be the perfect companion to a child’s learning.
-Whatever a kid’s passion—geology, astronomy, chemistry, biology, or other subjects—age-appropriate science toys will deepen their excitement as they uncover answers to their ever-growing list of questions about the world around them.
+Whatever a kid’s passion—geology, chemistry, biology, or other subjects—age-appropriate science toys will deepen their excitement as they uncover answers to their ever-growing list of questions about the world around them.

 STEM (Science, Technology, Engineering, and Mathematics) learning: